Marvel Comics Presents: Volume 1

 Issues #143-146 were wholly devoted to the "Siege of Darkness" crossover, dropping the regular Wolverine feature.
 Staring with issue #147 Ghost Rider was dropped as well, and from then on until the end of the series Vengeance was the new regular character, while the covers rotated between the various features.

 Wolverine once more appeared in features from issues #150 through #155, but this time it was strictly to burn off two inventory stories.
 Ann Nocenti and Steve Lightle had already started work on a sequel to their acclaimed story "Typhoid's Kiss" from issues #109-116 before Wolverine was dropped as the regular feature, so Vengeance was worked into the story and it was published.
 Dwight Jon Zimmerman had submitted the plot for the first installment of a sequel to "Sign of the Beast" from issues #62-63, and Paul Ryan had penciled it, but Zimmerman left Marvel without finishing the project.
 It was shelved for years, but with Zimmerman not returning, it was turned over to writer Nel Yomotov, penciller Phil Hugh Felix, and inker Rey Garcia to finish.

 Several of the Wolverine storylines have since been collected and reprinted in trade paperback format.
 The first volume features Wolverine's first adventures in Madripoor, a fictional island that became Wolverine's second home during the late 1980s.

-Other notable highlights include the first appearance of Ramonda, mother to Shuri and step-mother to T'Challa (issue #14), the first appearance of Damage Control (issue #19), a wrestling match between the Hulk and a Hulk Hogan facsimile (issue #45), the first appearance of Siege (issue #62), the first appearance of Cyber (issue #85, by Peter David and Sam Kieth), and the first meeting of Wolverine and Venom (issue #117).
+Other notable highlights include the first appearance of Ramonda, mother to Shuri and step-mother to T'Challa (issue #14), the first appearance of Damage Control (issue #19), a wrestling match between the Hulk and Hulk Hogan (issue #45), the first appearance of Siege (issue #62), the first appearance of Cyber (issue #85, by Peter David and Sam Kieth), and the first meeting of Wolverine and Venom (issue #117).